daisy33/Vocabulary/README.md

-# Vocabulary
+c# Vocabulary
-WPF-App that assists in quickly producing Japanese-English vokabulary lists related to specific texts
+WPF-App that assists in quickly producing Japanese-English vocabulary lists related to specific texts

 Dear readers of this github.com Website!